Puppy Shopping List

 Bringing a new puppy home is such an exciting time, and there a few things you may want to get before you new family member moves in.

-Dogs may not be as comfort-driven (or sleep as much) as cats, but that doesn’t mean that they don’t seek out nice, soft surfaces when it’s time to get some shut-eye.
+They may be small now, but puppies will grow, so make sure their bed is going to be big enough and, of course, cosy.
+Dogs may not be as comfort-driven as cats, but that doesn’t mean that they don’t seek out nice, soft surfaces when it’s time to get some shut-eye.
 And while we all love our dogs, many of us don’t love finding hair, dander, mud, or slobber on our furniture!
-If you provide your puppy with a comfortable, correctly-sized bed, you’ll probably curb their desire to sleep on the sofa or in your bed.
-Giving them a bed that’s their own will help them adjust to their new home.
+If you give your puppy a comfortable, correctly-sized bed, it can reduce the likelihood that they'll sleep on the sofa or in your bed.
+Giving them a bed that’s their own will help them adjust to their new home by giving them their own special space.
+We particularly like this luxury soft bed, and it’s nothing to do with the ‘Do not Disturb’ sign it has on the front…

-Hey, when a puppy’s gotta go, they’ve gotta go—an owner can either take them outside to relieve the themselves or let them do their business inside.
-Old-school potty pads are usually fairly effective for catching “doggy deposits,” but they’re not at all aesthetically pleasing.
-They can also cause confusion for a young pup, who’s never quite sure whether she’s supposed to go potty on grass or on a pad.
+Hey, when a puppy’s gotta go, they’ve gotta go—an owner can either take them outside to relieve themselves or let them do their business inside.
+Old-school potty pads are usually fairly effective for catching “doggy deposits,” and can be a useful tool while you teach your pup how to toilet train and go outside to do their business.

 Dogs naturally seek out “dens;” being in an enclosed space often helps them feel safe and secure.
-While it may seem cruel to keep a puppy confined to a crate, you should think of it more like giving them a bedroom: the crate is a place that they can retreat to for some privacy and “me time” when they’re tired or agitated.
-As long as you don’t keep your dog locked in their crate for an unreasonable amount of time (three hours is usually the maximum for puppies) and the crate is not too small, it can be a valuable tool for training pup and tending to their mental health.
-Of course whether you’d like to crate your pup is personal preference.
+Using a crate can be like giving them a bedroom: the crate is a place that they can retreat to for some privacy and “me time” when they’re tired or agitated.
+As long as you take your time to get your pup used to a crate, you don’t keep your dog locked in their crate for an unreasonable amount of time and the crate is not too small, it can be a valuable tool for training pups and giving them their own safe space.
+Of course whether you’d like to crate your pup is personal preference and your vet can always help you to decide.

 High Quality Dog Food

-Human children are given nutritious food so they grow up healthy and strong.
+Our children are given nutritious food so they grow up healthy and strong.
 Well, the same can be said for young dogs!
 Feeding your pet great food can put them on a path for long-term health and a high quality of life.
-Proper weight, a thick and shiny coat, bright eyes, skin that’s smooth and not at all itchy—all of these are characteristics associated with dogs on a very healthy diet.
+Being at a suitable weight, a thick and shiny coat, bright eyes and good quality skin —all of these are characteristics are often associated with dogs on a healthy diet.
 And because your dog can’t drive to the shops and pick out their own meals, it’s up to you to make good choices for them.

-Let’s be honest: most puppies are, above all else, food-motivated.
-Rewards in the form of edible treats can often be the key to reinforcing good behavior, discouraging bad behavior, and even trying new tricks.
-Treats and snacks should never make up more than ten percent of your dog’s daily food intake, but some dogs seem to truly live for that ten percent!
+A lot of puppies can be food-motivated.
+Rewards in the form of edible treats can often be the key to reinforcing good behaviour, discouraging bad behaviour, and even trying new tricks.
+Often with puppies it's better to simply use a bit of their normal daily ration of dry food to help train them, and they will be happy with that reward.
+Extra treats and snacks should never make up more than ten percent of your dog’s daily food intake, so if you do use treats be sure to not overdo it.

 A pup needs at least two bowls - one for food and one for water.
-There are lots of options out there, but as long as both are big enough, it’ll be fine.
+There are lots of options out there - ceramic, metal, plastic... so have a shop around to find the best one for your pup.
 Tip: get one with a rubber bottom to stop your pup accidentally pushing it around the floor, like this.

 Coats and Jumpers

-If you’re getting your dog in winter, or they have very short fur (or you just want them to look ADORABLE), a little coat / jumper is advised.
-There are lots of super practical versions like this waterproof, mud-proof, fleece lined and washable coat, or you can go down the just as practical route with this puppy sailor dress.
-Either way, just remember; a dry, warm puppy = a happy puppy.
+If you’re getting your dog in winter, or they are quite small a little coat / jumper can be useful.
+There are lots of super practical versions like this waterproof, mud-proof, fleece lined and washable coat.

 Were you surprised by any of the items on the list?
-Not every dog truly appreciates the “finer” things in life, so a gem-studded collar, a private bedroom, and even gourmet foods prepared on-demand probably won’t be necessary to keep your pup happy.
-But if you can provide shelter, a collar, fun toys, and high-quality food and treats that are both delicious and nutritious, then you’re probably going to wind up with a friend—and loyal companion—for life!
+Just remember, if you can provide shelter, a collar, fun toys, and high-quality food that is both delicious and nutritious, then you’re probably going to wind up with a friend—and loyal companion—for life!

 Know someone who’d love this?